 Pets are welcome on NVHC hikes as long as they are well behaved and kept under control at all times.
 Dogs should be current on rabies vaccination, wear identification, and be kept on a standard 6-8 foot leash.
 Please contact the hike leader in advance if you intend to bring a pet because pets are not permitted on some trails.
 All pooper scooper laws must be obeyed.
 Remember to bring water for your pet.

 Voluntary carpools are formed to take the hikers to the trail heads.
 A suggested carpool fee (typically $5-15 or less) is recommended for each hike.
 Each passenger pays the driver the suggested carpool fee.
-The leader may suggest an adjustment to the carpool fee based on the price of gasoline.
 Everyone in the car shares the park entry fee (unless one of the passengers has an entry pass) when assessed by the car or pays his or her share when assessed individually.

 Hikes vary from easy walks in the park to day-long treks up and down steep mountains.
 Hikes are rated to help you choose.
 The ratings are: D - Easy, C - Moderate, B - Moderately Difficult, and A - Difficult.
 Typically, the more difficult the hike the quicker the pace of the group.
 Information about the terrain, such as stream crossings or rock scrambles are usually included in hike descriptions.